carpentries/instructor-training/_episodes/08-motivation.md

     are in the wrong place, and it may prevent them from asking questions in the future.
 (This idea is due to the Recurse Center's [Social Rules][recurse-social-rules]).

+> ## A Corollary Regarding Novices
+>
+> Students are commonly _far_ too satisfied to not understand key points
+> and remain confused.
+If students remain confused, they are far less likely
+> to adopt our "good enough" practices at the conclusion of the workshop.
+> Encourage helpers to support confused students as far as possible within
+> the flow of the workshop.
+{: .callout}

 ## Dismissive Language

 Experts often betray their blind spot by using the word "just" in explanations,